rackerlabs/rackspace-how-to/content/cloud-servers/getting-started-with-tasksel-on-debian.md

 Feb 25 18:57:30 tasksel systemd[1]: Started The Apache HTTP Server.

 ###Tasksel Options
-For more information on the packages available via Tasksel, you can run the following command:
+For more information about the packages available via Tasksel, run the following command:

 # sudo tasksel --list-tasks
-Further information on Tasksel and it’s features can be found in the ‘man‘ pages for the service:
+Refer to the 'man' pages for the service for additional information about Tasksel and its features:

 # sudo man tasksel